equivalent/equivalent.github.io/_posts/article/2022-01-15-order-attachments-in-rails-activestorage-has_many_attached.md

 > For details please see RSpec specs at the bottom of this article

-Tricky bit here is how to move items up and down in Ruby Array (in `#ordered_picture_ids`).
-As far as I'm aware of there is no built in feature directly in Ruby so I needed to create small helper `ArrayElementMove` to do that:
+Tricky bit here is how to move items up and down in a Ruby Array.
+As far as I'm aware there is no built in feature directly in Ruby so I created a small helper `ArrayElementMove` to do that:

 ```ruby